This list will provide you with reminders of who you have to notify when moving offices.

 Email them with the new information, and also update your invoices.
 Similarly, make sure that your website pages reflect this change as well.

-This also includes your Yahoo Localworks, Google My Business, and Bing Places business listings as well as any other professional directories where your business may be registered.
+This also includes your Google My Business, Bing Places, and Turbify (formerly Yahoo Localworks) business listings as well as any other professional directories where your business may be registered.

 Make sure that your current electricity, telephone, gas, and internet companies know that you’ll no longer be available at your address by a specific date.